simaopsbarbosa/Inclui/README.md

 ### Vertical prototype

-To validate our technological choices, we developed a vertical prototype integrating `Firebase` and location services.
+To validate our technological choices, we developed a vertical prototype integrating Firebase and location services.

-For data management, we set up a `Firebase Realtime Database`, allowing the app to store, display, and clear entries dynamically.
-Authentication was implemented using `Firebase Auth`, enabling user sign-in, account creation, and session management with error handling.
-Additionally, location services were integrated using the `Geolocator` package, ensuring proper permission handling and displaying the user’s coordinates within the app.
+For data management, we set up a [Firebase Realtime Database](https://firebase.google.com/docs/database), allowing the app to store, display, and clear entries dynamically.
+Authentication was implemented using [Firebase Auth](https://firebase.google.com/docs/auth), enabling user sign-in, account creation, and session management with error handling.
+Additionally, location services were integrated using the [Geolocator](https://pub.dev/packages/geolocator) package, ensuring proper permission handling and displaying the user’s coordinates within the app.

 The following video demonstrates these features in action.